mroberts1/BOOTSTRA.386/manual/index.md

  * Create an environment where there's non-disruptive flow between these various applications
  * Remove the cognitive load needed to perform the executive function of the task.
 It should be subliminal by exposing the interface

-It wasn't so much that Potemkin is moving a solid line but closer to a ragged perimeter, capturing the more laboriouis tasks from the user and freeing them of the burden.
+It wasn't so much that Potemkin is moving a solid line but closer to a ragged perimeter, capturing the more laborious tasks from the user and freeing them of the burden.
 At least that's the objective.

 ## Facet-views: A New Paradigm